katiaipduarte/-rick-and-morty-wiki-/README.md

 # Rick and Morty Wiki App

+Webapp to search for information about the characters from Rick and Morty TV Show.

 Demo at: https://katiaipduarte.github.io/rick-and-morty-wiki/

 The app was created with create-react-app, redux, typescript and styled-components for styling.
 See the [full create-react-app guide](https://github.com/facebook/create-react-app), [redux](https://redux.js.org/) and [redux toolkit](https://redux-toolkit.js.org/).
 Thank you for using my boilerplate.